VAE-KRnet and its applications to variational Bayes: Introduction

 \section{Introduction}

 The density estimation of high-dimensional data plays an important role in unsupervised learning, which is challenging due to the curse of dimensionality \cite{Scott2015}.
 In the last decade, deep generative modeling has made a lot of progress by incorporating with deep neural networks.
-Deep generative models are usually with likelihood-based methods, such as the autoregressive models \cite{Graves_2013,Oord_2016a,Oord_2016b,Papamakarios_2018}, variational autoencoders (VAE) \cite{Kingma_2014,Kingma_2016}, and flow-based generative models \cite{Dinh_2014,Dinh_2016,Dhariwal_2018,Zhang_2018}.
-A particular case is the generative adversarial networks (GANs) \cite{Goodfellow_2014,Arjovsky_2017}, which requires finding a Nash equilibrium of a game.
+Deep generative models are usually with likelihood-based methods, such as the autoregressive models \cite{Graves_2013,Oord_2016a,Oord_2016b,Papamakarios_2018}, variational autoencoders (VAE) \cite{Kingma_2014,Kingma_2016,HigginsMPBGBML17}, and flow-based generative models \cite{Dinh_2014,Rezende_2015,Dinh_2016,Dhariwal_2018,Zhang_2018,Berg_2019,Chen_2019,Dupont_2019}.
+One flexible model that does not need the likelihood is the generative adversarial network (GAN) \cite{Goodfellow_2014,Arjovsky_2017}, which seeks a Nash equilibrium of a zero-sum game between the generator and the discriminator.
 Recently, the coupling of different modeling strategies has also been explored.
 The flow-based model was coupled with GAN in \cite{Grover_2018} to obtain a likelihood for GAN; The VAE, flow-based model and GAN were coupled in \cite{Zhu_2019} for more flexibility and efficiency.
-The main goal of deep generative models is to generate new data that are consistent with the distribution of the available data.
-To achieve this, a specific density model is not a necessity, e.g., GAN manages to focus on the mapping from standard Gaussian to the desired data distribution without using the likelihood.
-Although the main goal is not density estimation, many of the deep generative models produce a density model, e.g., the flow-based models actually define an invertible transport map between two probability measures.
+The main goal of deep generative models is to generate new data that are consistent with the underlying distribution of the available data.
+To achieve this, a specific density model is not a necessity, e.g., GAN manages to focus on the mapping from a standard Gaussian to the desired data distribution without using the likelihood.
+Other than GANs, deep generative models usually provide a density model, e.g., the flow-based models actually define an invertible transport map between two random variables which yields an explicit push-forward measure.
 A common characteristic of deep generative models is that they employ neural networks to model the mapping between high-dimensional inputs and outputs whenever needed.
-Such a strategy is proved to be very effective for application problems although the models are usually not easy to analyze due to the nonlinearity.
+Such a strategy is proved to be very effective for application problems although the models are usually not easy to analyze due to the strong nonlinearity induced by neural networks.